eeriespace/eeriespace.github.io/_posts/2020-08-12-play-report-release-the-stockbroker.md

 ### Office 1 - Ground floor

-There is a tall woman, an **Oshira Agent**, searching for something among all the boxed scattered through this office, there is a lot of dust in the environment, she must have been here for quite a while.
+There is a tall woman, an **Oshira Agent**, searching for something among all the boxes scattered through this office, there is a lot of dust in the environment, she must have been here for quite a while.
 She looks at Lana, then says *'I've found this, and I have already a lot of these, so you might find it useful.'* she handles a *Warding chalk* to Lana.
 She thanks the tall woman for